DMOJ/online-judge/README.md

 ### Extensible contest system
 Contests feature an optional rating system, and can be configured to run in any timeframe.
 Users are also able to participate virtually after the contest ends.
-IOI, AtCoder, and ECOO contest formats are supported out-of-the-box, and new formats can be added with custom code.
+ICPC, IOI, AtCoder, and ECOO contest formats are supported out-of-the-box, and new formats can be added with custom code.

 ![](https://i.imgur.com/0V1fzZi.png)